stadium-software/cookies/README.md

    1. ExpiryDays
    2. Name
    3. Value
-3. Drag a Javascript action into the script and paste the Javascript below unaltered into the action (you can ignore the Stadium validation "Invalid Javascript was detected" error message)
+3. Drag a Javascript action into the script and paste the Javascript below unaltered into the action
 ```javascript
 /* Stadium Script v1.0 */
 let name = ~.Parameters.Input.Name;